-The Marvel Cinematic Universe is a sprawling, gargantuan series of comic-book movies that can be viewed in a number of ways.
-From release order, to character-specific arcs, to the good old-fashioned chronological method.
-Lets explore the best Marvel movie viewing order!
+The Marvel Cinematic Universe is a sprawling, gargantuan series of comicbook based movies that can be viewed in a number of ways, from release order, to character-specific arcs, to the good old-fashioned chronological method.
+But what is the best marvel movie watch order?
+Let’s explore a couple of the best Marvel movie viewing orders to prepare you for a Marvel movie marathon.

 Disney and Marvel have done a fantastic job in crafting a lived in Marvel universe that neatly includes easter eggs and references while crafting a galaxy so huge that it gives Star Wars a run for its money.